devtron-labs/devtron/docs/user-guide/global-configurations/tags-policy.md

 To add tags, follow these steps:

-1. From the left pane, navigate to the Global Configuration section.
+1. From the left pane, navigate to the `Global Configuration` section.
-2. Select Tags within the Global Configuration section.
+2. Select `Tags` within the `Global Configuration` section.

-Once you are in the Tags section, locate the `Add Tag` button in the upper-right corner of the screen.
-Click on this button to proceed.
+Once you are in the `Tags` section, locate the **Add Tag** button in the upper-right corner of the screen and click it.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/mandatory-tags/add-tag.jpg)

-Within the Add Tag section, you will find two options for tags:
+Within the `Add Tag` section, you will find two options for tags:

-* **Suggested tags:** These tags appear as suggestions when adding tags to applications.
+* **Suggested tags**: These tags appear as suggestions when adding tags to applications.
-* **Mandatory tags:** These tags are required for applications within the selected project.
+* **Mandatory tags**: These tags are required for applications within the selected project.

 To create mandatory tags, choose the second option: `Mandatory tags`.
 This ensures that the specified tags are mandatory for the applications within the selected project.

 3. Next, choose the project(s) for which you want to create mandatory tags.
-You can select multiple projects at once.
+You can select multiple projects at once (if required).

 4. After selecting the projects, proceed to add the mandatory tags for the selected projects.